swift502/Krteq/README.md

 ### Why the unusual KS-33B switches?

-The idea was that ordering a pre-assembled PCB will be faster, cheaper and long-term more viable if it involves regular hotswap sockets, since they're always in stock and available in cheaper off-brand variants, unlike the Gateron low profile hotswap sockets, which seem to be quite rare.
-The fact that they also support any regular MX switch is a nice bonus.
+The idea was that ordering a pre-assembled PCB will be faster, cheaper and long-term more viable if it involves regular hotswap sockets, since they're always in stock and available in cheaper off-brand variants, unlike the Gateron low profile hotswap sockets, which are much less common.
+The fact that they also support regular MX switches is a nice bonus.

 ### So is this board compatible with high profile switches?

-Footprint-wise, yes, but currently there's no compatible high-profile top case variant.
-However, it would be trivial to make one if there was demand for it.
+Footprint-wise, yes, but currently there's no compatible high-profile top case variant, though it would be trivial to make one, if there was demand for it.

 ### Why no RGB?

-The simple backlighting was a lot safer and easier to implement, and I thought it would be good enough.
-However now that I've experienced its limitations, I'd love to add proper RGB in the future.
+The simple backlighting was a lot safer and easier to implement.
+But now that I've confirmed it works, I'd love to implement proper RGB with all effects for the next revision.

 ### Who needs scroll lock?